Sung-Huan/ANNOgesic/docs/source/subcommands.rst

     optional arguments:
       -h, --help            show this help message and exit --UTR_derived_sORF, -u
-                            It is for detecting UTR-derived sORF.
+                            This function will detect UTR-derived sORF.
 Default is False.
       --transcript_assembly_folder TRANSCRIPT_ASSEMBLY_FOLDER, -a TRANSCRIPT_ASSEMBLY_FOLDER
-                            The path of transcriptome assembly folder.
+                            Path of the transcriptome assembly folder.
       --annotation_folder ANNOTATION_FOLDER, -g ANNOTATION_FOLDER
-                            The path of genome annotation gff folder.
+                            Path of the genome annotation gff folder.
       --TSS_folder TSS_FOLDER, -t TSS_FOLDER
-                            If TSS information is needed, please assign the path of gff folder of TSS.
+                            If the path of TSS gff folder is assigned here, this function will use the TSS information to detect sORF.
       --utr_length UTR_LENGTH, -ul UTR_LENGTH
-                            If TSS information is needed, please assign the utr length for comparing TSS and sORF.
+                            If --TSS_folder is provided, please assign the utr length for comparing TSS with sORF.
 The default number is 300.
       --min_length MIN_LENGTH, -lm MIN_LENGTH
                             Please assign the minimum residue length of sORF.